flyertech/trx_docs_en/pages/mydoc/full_integration.md

 - [Shopping Basket](#shopping-basket)
 - [Order Confirmation Page](#order-confirmation-page)

-You should also implement the [lead-webhook](#receiving-leads) to receive leads in real-time.
+You can also implement the [lead-webhook](#receiving-leads) to receive leads in real-time.

 ### Home page
 The [home page snippet](snippet_homepage.md) allows monitoring the so-called *bounces*: users that land on the website and then leave without shopping.